The following article is part of the self-preparation for the modern BVOP® Scrum Master Certification program.

 When there are ambiguities or missing information on some items, and it is not possible to retrieve additional information, the Development team, in theory, should still be able to evaluate them by assuming the most accurate estimate possible.

-Each member of the Scrum team indicates a number from 0 to 3, thus personally and individually proposing their success to the sprint.
+Each member of the Scrum team indicates a number from 0 to 3, thus personally and individually proposing their success to the Sprint.
 0 means failure (Unfulfilled sprint goal, work in progress, or problems).
-3 means success and achievement in all initiatives.
+3 means success and achievement of all initiatives.
 Collect the sum of points.
-Considering the total number of participants and the total points for the success of a sprint, consider whether you have a high or low overall value.
+Considering the total number of participants and the total points for the success of a Sprint, a high or low overall value is predicted.

-If the result of the averaged points is not satisfying, have a discussion, and discuss possible problems.
+If the result of the averaged points is not satisfying, have a discussion, and indicate possible problems.

-If the scores for success are high, the Scrum Master role thanks everyone for the grueling participation of everyone and closes the Sprint Planning meeting.
+If the scores for success are high, the Scrum Master role thanks everyone for the active participation and closes the Sprint Planning meeting.

-If your Sprint is from 1 month, your Sprint Planning will be one full day.
-You will have late colleagues, lunch breaks, a coffee break.
-Observe reasonable limits and seek optimized discussions, processes, and results.
+If your Sprint is 1 month, your Sprint Planning will be one full working day.
+You will have to keep in mind the colleagues are sometimes late, there are lunch breaks, coffee breaks.
+Observe reasonable limits for such events and seek optimized discussions, processes, and results.

 The Scrum Master role interrupts all Scrum events, ceremonies, and meetings on time so that valuable time is not wasted.

-Sometimes you may meet additional informal meetings and events such as Product Backlog Items Grooming Meeting and various others.
-These are special meetings that bring the whole team together again and only evaluate time and discussions about Product Backlog items.
+Sometimes you may conduct additional informal meetings and events such as Product Backlog Items Grooming Meeting and various others.
+These are special meetings that bring the whole team together again to evaluate time and hold discussions about Product Backlog items.
 Some teams also have separate time assessment meetings and separate Product Backlog Items discussion meetings.

-At the end of the Sprint Planning event, the Development Team must be able to present to the Product Owner and Scrum Master the roles of how it intends to work as a self-organizing team to achieve the purpose of the sprint and to develop the expected work.
+At the end of the Sprint Planning event, the Development Team must be able to present to the Product Owner and Scrum Master the way it intends to work as a self-organizing entity to achieve the purpose of the Sprint and to develop the expected work.